 © omaIf you are a matriculated member of Oxford University then you can join Oxford Medical Alumni.

 If you did not matriculate you can join OMA but your application will have to be approved by the OMA Board.
-As a member you can receive the Oxford Medicine newsletter.
+As a member, you can receive the Oxford Medicine magazine.
 We're always keen to hear from you - about your time at Oxford and what you've been doing since you graduated.
 You can play an active role in our Oxford medical community which brings benefits to you and helps strengthen our global alumni network.

 Update your details so we can send you publications, and invite you to events and reunions.

 © jtoddYou might like to join the OMA Advisory Board (OMAAB) which comprises alumni, academics and friends and is guiding the growth of our network.
-Find out more about the work of the OMAAB.
+Find out more about the work and members of the OMAAB.

 Keep up to date with our Facebook page